idleberg/nsL-Assembler-Sublime-Text/README.md

 ### Building

 You can build your script using the default shortcut or from the Tools menu.
 Output scripts will be placed in the same folder as your input.
-Note that from Windows Vista on you need administrative rights to compile scripts in %PROGRAMFILES%, which is the default location for nsL example scripts!
+Note that from Windows Vista on you need administrative rights to compile scripts in `%PROGRAMFILES%`, which is the default location for nsL example scripts!

+Should the build system be unable to locate the compiler, you should probably re-install NSIS to make sure required registry keys are created.
+Alternatively, you can specify the install location in the environment variable `%NSIS_HOME%`.

 ## License